Cue (search engine)

-Cue (formerly Greplin) was a website and app that pulled information from online accounts to present an overview of a user's day.
+Cue (formerly known as Greplin) was a website and app co-founded by Daniel Gross, Shai Magzimof, and Robby Walker that pulled information from online accounts to present an overview of a user's day.

 Company info

 Cue operated by linking various user accounts belonging to a registered individual and running a query search for keywords within those applications or accounts.
 For example, someone may have wanted to use a single search feature to check their Facebook, LinkedIn and Twitter accounts without signing in and checking each one individually.

-Cue acted as a desktop search, indexing online social networking accounts, and thereby creating a “Personal Cloud.”
+Cue acted as a desktop search, indexing online social networking accounts, and thereby creating a "personal cloud."
 Cue offered a free version that allowed users to add a certain number of accounts, while a paid version allowed users the option to "unlock" other sources and get more index space.

 In 2011, Cue raised $4 million in funding from venture capital firm Sequoia.
 Their premium services were $5 per month, which included 500 MB of extra storage space, and $15 per month for an additional 2 GB.

 Shut down

-In October 2013, Apple Inc. bought the company, with the price estimated between $35 to $45 million.
+In October 2013, Apple Inc. bought the company, for a price estimated between $35 and $45 million.
 Cue premium users were refunded.